branscha/lib-scripty/docs/cmdlib-scriptloader.md

+# Load Script Command

-Load and reload external scripts into the environment.
+Load and reload script files into the environment.

 **load**